 Best Silicone Pouch: Squeasy Snacker

-TIP: Do be sure to put the red insert in the cap since without it, the food inside will go everywhere!
+Do be sure to put the red insert in the cap since without it, the food inside will go everywhere.
 And if your kid plays with the lid instead of drinking, simply remove it when you hand them the pouch.
+Store upright in the fridge.
+(It stands easily when full or partially full.)

 Best Plastic Pouch: WeeSprout Double Zipper Reusable Pouch

 TIP: Be sure to choose the size that you want when ordering these as they come in a few options and some of the sizes may be too large for babies and toddlers.
-I prefer to start with the smaller 3.4 ounce size.
+I prefer to start with the smaller 3.4 ounce size and full just to the fill line to ensure the bottom zipper can close easily.

 Which foods are best to put into a reusable pouch?